-On 1 January 2023, the Inland Revenue (Amendment) (Taxation on Specified Foreign-sourced Income) Ordinance 2022 (the Amendment Ordinance) came into operation.
-Under the Amendment Ordinance, certain foreign-sourced income accrued to an "MNE entity" (as defined in the Amendment Ordinance) carrying on a trade, profession or business in Hong Kong is to be regarded as arising in or derived from Hong Kong and chargeable to profits tax when it is received in Hong Kong under certain circumstances.
+With effect from 1 January 2024, pursuant to various foreign-sourced income exemption legislation in Hong Kong (the FSIE Amendments), certain specified foreign-sourced income (including interest, dividend, disposal gain or intellectual property income, in each case, arising in or derived from a territory outside Hong Kong) accrued to an MNE entity (as defined in the FSIE Amendments) carrying on a trade, profession or business in Hong Kong is to be regarded as arising in or derived from Hong Kong and chargeable to profits tax when it is received in Hong Kong.
+The FSIE Amendments also provide for relief against double taxation in respect of certain foreign-sourced income and transitional matters.